The firebombing of North Korea

 The North Korean psyche

 North Korea maintains, at great expense, the fifth largest military by personnel in the world; behind only China, India, the United States, and Russia.
 Since the war ended, the government in Pyongyang has continued to invest heavily in anti-aircraft defence, the military and its nuclear weapons programme.
-Its weapons programme makes it an international pariah, and military investment comes at the expense of North Korean society, which is underfunded and underdeveloped.
+Its weapons programme makes it an international pariah, and military investment comes at the expense of North Korean infrastructure, which remains heavily underfunded and underdeveloped.
 According to the OECD, North Korean GDP is lower now than it was in 1990.

 These are deemed necessary sacrifices by a government and a society that is sure of the need to be able to defend itself from a US-led attack – a belief firmly rooted in the horrors of the Korean War.
 As Columbia University historian Charles K. Armstrong writes: “The war against the United States, more than any other single factor, gave North Koreans a collective sense of anxiety and fear of outside threats that would continue long after the war’s end.” [ref] So, the next time you’re watching one of the countless documentaries about the isolated, paranoid world of North Korea, take a minute to remember where that paranoia stems from.